 Discover the World of the Whistleblower

 The alternative is to become a whistleblower.
-No, it is not a profession, but it is a one-time act that can bring closure to something bad that has bothered you for years.
+No, it is not a profession, but it is a one-time act that can bring closure to something terrible that has bothered you for years.

-It can also pay a reward to you if you go to the right lawyer or enforcement agency, provide the facts and the case makes its way through the proper channels and ultimately ends in a conviction.
+It can also reward you if you go to the right lawyer or enforcement agency, provide the facts, make the case through the proper channels, and ultimately end in a conviction.
+And this is something you will never hear from AARP.

-According to the law firm of Zuckerman Law, in the United States, there are four main whistleblower reward programs that can pay individuals:
+According to the law firm of Zuckerman Law, in the United States, four main whistleblower reward programs can pay individuals:

 These attorneys said the SEC has made whistleblower awards of $50 million and $33 million, the largest in the agency’s history, in a single case on March 19, 2019.
 In its release announcing the awards, the SEC said it has awarded over $262 million to 53 whistleblowers since issuing its first award in 2012.